storaged-project/blivet/doc/intro.rst

 At this point, the StorageDevice representing sda3 is no longer in the tree.
-That means you could allocate a new partition from the newly free space if you wanted to (via blivet, that is, since there is not actually any free space on the physical disk yet -- you haven't commited the changes).
+That means you could allocate a new partition from the newly free space if you wanted to (via blivet, that is, since there is not actually any free space on the physical disk yet -- you haven't committed the changes).
 If you now ran the following line::

     sda3 = b.devicetree.get_device_by_name("sda3")